2006 Massachusetts House of Representatives election

 Elections for the Massachusetts House of Representatives were held on November 7, 2006, with all of the 160 seats in the House up for election.
 The term of Representatives elected is two years, January 2007 until January 2009.
 The 2006 Massachusetts Senate election occurred on the same day as the House election, along with Federal and Gubernatorial elections.

-Control of the House

 The House session ending in January 2007 consists of 139 (87%) Democrats, and 21 (13%) Republicans.
 The Democrats hold more than a two-thirds majority of the seats in the House.
 For the Republicans to break that two-thirds majority, they were required to gain 33 Democratic-held seats, a feat that was impossible to accomplish in 2006 as only 32 Democrats faced Republican challengers.
 Similarly, Republicans could not hope to gain the 59 seats needed to take control of the chamber, as there were not enough challengers to make that possible.
 Conversely, the Democrats challenged only 8 of the 21 Republican-held seats.

 128 of the 160 seats were left uncontested by one of the major parties in the 2006 election.